 People with epilepsy are supported with medication, education or vocational training.

-At each location a group of deaf children are receiving lessons by a teacher who is trained in Sign Language.
+Deaf children are receiving lessons by a teacher who is trained in Sign Language.
 As musch as possible the students live with their families.
 If that is not possible, they may live with CBR Effata.
-All older deaf students learn a vocational skill after school.

 Youngsters with a disability learn after school a skill like carpentry, tailoring, welding.
 For some time they stay as an apprentice with a local person in their community.
 After completing the training, they will be helped to set up a business for themselves.
 They can also receive a micro-credit to start for themselves.